keraton/Newman-Postman-CFP/Script.md

   - Polling : BB + XT
   - Result Polling Result : BB
   - Postman : BB
+  - Newman
-  - Newman : XT
+    - XT
+      - So, We will talk about Newman, a command line tool to run your Postman collections from a terminal.
+It is an open-source project with an active community, already in V4 and also an npm library easy to download and use in any NodeJS code.
-  - Who we are : BB -> XT
+  - Who we are : BB -> XT (.. and I am Xavier Thery, also a Software developer engineer at Egencia.
+You can add me on tweeter as well but I don't post often)
   - Egencia : BB
-  - Use case : BB -> XT
+  - Use case : BB -> XT  (Ahah.. sure, we will do it anyway)
 - Demo
   - BB
     - Xavier please show us about the flight-service application that we have been build
   - XT
-    - Sure ... -> Until the post Booking
-    - I'm going to use Postman to show the application
-    - Import swagger to postman
-    - Configure the Authentication
-    - Doing test from search, price, booking and getBooking status
+    - Sure our flight-service application has two main APIs: search and booking.
+Search works like this, given an origin like Paris CDG airport, a destination Toulouse TLS and a departure time, let's see in one month from now 05/12/2019.
+We get all available flights. we take one AF001 and we have details about its pricing with the following call /price/AF001.
+As for the booking, I will need some other tool in order to make a POST request, we could use cURL but of course we will use Postman.
+    - With Postman, you can create collections that contain your queries.
+But it is painfull to right all those queries manually even thought our sample API is quite small.
+    - You can now easily generate your OpenAPI specification or swagger from your API and vice-versa.
+Let's do this, we exposed our specification, we can copy it and import it in Postman.
+Now you have all your queries pre-generated.
+    - We need to declare some environment variables, for baseURL already defined by Swagger, but it can be done for any parameter, for origin for example.
+This way we can easily change them for all our queries depending on your test environment.
+Either localhost, alpha, beta or prod.
+    - Oh!
+Let's add some authentication, it can be done per queries or directly in the collection so every queries can inherit this behavior.
+    - Now testing the same search, same request on pricing.
+And for booking we need to complete this prefilled body with the selected pricing.
+As booking is asynchronous, we also have a call to poll the booking status.
   - BB
     - This look goods but, we are doing it manually
   - XT
-    - Sure lets run it with run collection
-    - Show prescript
-    - Show test
+    - Sure I got prepared for this talk ;).
+Let's have a look at this collection where I copied all our calls: search, pricing, booking and get booking status
+    - I added a prescript, some Javascript executed before the request, in order to set a dynamic departure time.
+We use some postman APIs provided in order to do so, pm.setEnvironment
+    - And also a test, some Javascript executed after the request, in order to set some parameters for the next request, here the flight number.
+We are also doing some asertions, response ok, 7 flights in response, in order to automate our tests.
+You can see that we are also using some postman APIs and they include ChaiJS library in order to perform assertion, pm.expect.
-    - run collection will failed because off the getBooking is too fast
+    - Running the collection, .. and it is failing because we are quite too fast I guess.
   - BB
     - This because the booking is asynchrone, and the getBooking query is to early
   - XT
-    - No pb, lets add some delay
+    - Not a big deal, let's add some delay on our run.
+4 seconds for example.
-    - Rerun the demo
+    - Rerun the test.
+Now we wait 4 seconds between each query.
   - BB
     - This is working now, but why do we need to put delay to all request, we only need delay between booking & getBooking
   - XT
-    - Sure lets put some delay between them
+    - Ok Sure.
+Actually Postman provides some usefull endpoints.
+One we could be interested in is the delay.
+Here it will wait for 3 seconds until responding.
+Now let's copy it in our collection between the booking and the booking status with 5 seconds delay.
+Running the collection again.
   - BB
     - It is better but the delay is FIXED is not ideal, the booking could be very fast or very slow
   - XT
-    - I know that, lets put some loop over booking
-    - Show some loop and then
+    - I agree with you, a fixed delay is not ideal to run some automated tests.
+As I said, prerequest scripts and tests contain Javascript, so we can write some code to solve our issue.
+    - Using Javascript setTimeout and Postman.setNextRequest, we create the loop we need in order to wait for our booking to be successful.
+Let's try it.
   - BB
     - This way better, but this still manual in the sense, you developper to run it from their computer
   - XT
-    - This is when I would like to introduce Newman
+    - This is the time we introduce Newman
-    - Export collection + environment
+    - Exporting our collection and environment as json
-    - Run the collection & environment with newman
+    - Now running the same collection within a terminal with Newman CLI previously installed with npm.
   - BB
     - Ok, instead of running from Postman we are using Newman, but it still manual
   - XT